Mahboob-A/Algocode/README.md

 If you want to contribute or you want to run locally, then you can `fork` the `development` branch on each service mentioned in the Algocode Platform.

 Please follow the `.envs-examples` to know the `env-variables` you would need to run the project locally.

+All the services are `dockerized project`.
+You just need to `cd src`, create  `virtual environment`, activate it, and run `make docker-up` and That's it!

+This will run the project for you.

 Please follow the service that you want to contribute or run locally to get detailed guideline on local development.